jkrauth/shg_frog/README.md

   Commercial devices exist, but are rather expensive.
 A home-build device can save a lot of money.
   The code in this repository provides:
-    * Connection with, controll over and readout of a motorized translation stage
+    * Connection with, control over and readout of a motorized translation stage
     * Connection with and readout of a frequency resolved detection device
-    * Building the so-called FROG trace
+    * Measurement of the so-called FROG trace
     * Phase retrieval algorithm from the trace, in order to obtain the original pulse shape.
       The phase retrieval algorithm is based on the Matlab package by Steven Byrnes.
 * The software runs in two modes: The frequency-resolved detection can be either a commercial spectrometer (e.g. ANDO), or a grating-CCD combination.